Entrepreneurs instead of employees

 The problem is, we are now in the information age and new technologies are replacing employees.
 When employees go on strike and demand higher wages, jobs are relocated abroad, to low-wage countries, or new technology replaces the employee.
 The excitement over the "rise of robots" is real.
 In our supermarkets, cashiers are being replaced by automated check-out stations.
 Since lifelong job security is at risk, entrepreneur is the hip new profession.
 Many forecasters predict that the S&P 500 will be reduced to the S&P 300 as new entrepreneurs obsolete 200 of today's 500 companies.
 This means more unemployment for millions of employees who have started work for the wrong company.

-You may remember that it was Steven Sasson, an Eastman Kodak employee, who invented digital photography in 1974.
+You may recall that it was Steven Sasson, an Eastman Kodak employee, who invented digital photography in 1974.
 Less than four decades later, in 2012, Kodak, a 131-year-old company, filed for bankruptcy.
 It was their own technology that put them out of business and killed thousands of Kodak employees.
 Today the mantra of "go to school for a secure job" is an outdated idea.
-New technologies and global competition will one day make us all redundant as employees.
+New technologies and global competition will one day make us all redundant employees.
 That could be the reason why the student residences at so many universities around the world are becoming “incubators” for student entrepreneurs who are hoping to find the next Facebookto invent the next new thing ... the next company that will change the world.
 The problem is, most entrepreneurs never get rich even when they start a business.
 In fact, most entrepreneurs are little different from salaried employees who live from paycheck to paycheck.
 The challenge is to become a rich entrepreneur.

 How important is studying for entrepreneurs?